I know that your golden retriever is precious but that crate in your living room is screaming “I gave up on decorating.”

 #6: DIY Farmhouse Dog Crate Furniture (The One That Actually Looks Good in Your Living Room)

-Okay, so you know that moment when your golden retriever finally settles down after zooming around the house, and you look over at that black wire crate sitting in the corner of your living room… and you just cringe?
-Yeah.
-Mine looked like a prison cell next to my couch.
-It drove me absolutely crazy.
+If you are in the same boat as I was when my golden retriever dog finally settled down after zooming around the house and you look over at that black wire crate sitting in the corner of your living room and you just cringe, then mine looked like a prison cell next to my couch.
+It drove me crazy.

-This white painted wood dog crate with a stained walnut-toned top is the answer to that specific pain.
-It doubles as an end table, holds your farmhouse decor on top, and your dog gets a cozy den that feels intentional — not like an afterthought.
+This super easy-to-make white painted wood dog crate with a stained walnut-toned top makes the perfect “end table” and holds all your farmhouse decor on top.
+Then just pop your dog inside the crate and he’ll have his own little cozy den instead of being an afterthought.

 Materials & Tools You’ll Need: